amadonavarrete/soc-playbook/playbooks/phishing.md

 7. Pull URLs, domains, file hashes, and IPs for analysis.
 8. Investigate external communications to known or suspicious phishing infrastructure.
 9. Identify any additional compromised accounts or lateral movement stemming from the phishing attempt.
-10. Compile investigation results for response planning and handoff to containment/remediation teams.

 --------------